SupanatT/MiniFinanceSystem/Models/Trade secret.md

-Do not have DataModel (Entities DB) because of trade secret
+Do not show DataModel (Entities DB) because of trade secret